COVID-19 Update – SERO is open. We continue to consult, evaluate and treat patients and their families at our existing locations.

 Radiotherapy uses high doses of radiation to target cancer cells.
 Though treatment is typically localized, healthy cells near the cancerous areas can sometimes be damaged too.

-If stem cells in bone marrow are damaged by radiotherapy, the body will struggle to produce white blood cells (WBCs).
+If stem cells in the bone marrow are damaged by radiotherapy, the body will struggle to produce white blood cells (WBCs).
 Also known as leukocytes, WBCs are responsible for attacking disease-causing pathogens like bacteria, viruses, parasites, and fungi.

 Radiation Therapy and Immune System Risk Factors